 • The town of Nathrop was once a popular railroad stop in the 1800s, where visitors seeking to soak their bones in the natural hot springs found respite.
 Today, you can still dip into geothermal waters at the Mount Princeton Hot Springs Resort and soothe away what ails you.

 • Another town well-versed in rafting culture, Buena Vista pops with activity during spring and summer, when melting snow from the surrounding mountains feed the adjoining Arkansas River.
-Browns Canyon, home to some of Colorado's most popular rapids, is also nearby.
+Browns Canyon National Monument, home to some of Colorado's most popular rapids, is also nearby.
 As in neighboring Salida, the fishing in the Buena Vista area is exceptional.

 The History: Salida is often known as a recreational haven, but it also happens to be the largest historic district in the state because of its gilded mining connection.
 Take a detour to see the former mining camps of St. Elmo, Vicksburg and Winfield.

 Suggested Time: Allow 2 hours

 Colorado is home to 26 Scenic and Historic Byways, 13 of which are also federally designated America's Byways.
 Read about all 26 in our Quick Guide to Colorado's Scenic & Historic Byways; check out our new Colorado byways microsite with videos, trip tips and more; or view our virtual Colorado Byways Guide.

 Photos: Collegiate Peaks range near Buena Vista, the Arkansas River near Salida, Salida scenic overlook.